This blog is a compilation of assignments for Geography 336 (Geospatial Field Methods), a class taught at the University of Wisconsin - Eau Claire.

 After completing the terrain maps and seeing the renditions of our prior week’s effort, it was obvious our data was not even close to the accuracy required for a good terrain map.
 Whereas last week we used 10 cm x 10 cm grid system for our 100 cm x 230 cm flowerbed, we decided this week we would construct a 5 cm x 5 cm grid system.
 It was cold last week, and it was even colder this week, which caused us to seek additional processes that would decrease our time outside.
 One such creation was the use of a slide rule, as seen in Figure 6.
 On top of the cold, our flower bed terrain was also covered in substantially more snow.
 So, we had to do our best to create the same terrain as we had the week prior, which we believe we did relatively well.
 Our etch marks from last week were still present, so it did not take us long to add the 5cm increment etches and pin up the y-lines.
 With the grid setup complete, it was time to start collecting data.

-The slide rule laying across the flowerbed, with lengths of twine making up the y-axis.
-Each twine is 5cm apart.
+Figure 6: The slide rule laying across the flowerbed, with lengths of twine making up the y-axis.
+Each twine is 5cm apart. |

-while her and Joel were on a short break from
+Figure 7: Kent (myself) entering the coordinates into an Excel spreadsheet.
+Amy is taking the picture while her and Joel were on a short break from the cold. |

-Amy (left) collecting the coordinates as Joel (right) relays
+Figure 8: Amy (left) collecting the coordinates as Joel (right) relays them to me via phone. |

 Discussion